Hobby Resources

 1914 vs 1915: Knowing the Difference

-The easiest way to tell the difference between 1914 and 1915 is the text on the back indicating the number of cards in the set (144 in 1914, 176 in 1915).
+Cracker Jack card fronts from 1914 and 1915 are identical (with the exception of Christy Mathewson and Del Pratt who have different poses in each set), so the easiest way to tell the difference is to look at the text on the back.
+Card from the 1914 release will indicate a set of "144 pictures", versus 176 for 1915 cards.
 Also, the reverse side of the 1915 issue is upside down compared to the front.
 Both were printed on thin stock, though slightly thicker in 1915.

 Distribution and Condition: A Sticky Situation

 Due to their delivery method, riding along with sticky snacks, high-grade examples of the 1914 issue are extremely rare.
-Only 9% of examples submitted to PSA have graded above 5, and 65% of submissions have graded 3 or below.
+Only 2% of examples submitted to PSA & SGC have graded above 8, and 50% of submissions have graded 3 or below.

 In addition to delivery in boxes of Cracker Jack, collectors could mail in for the 1915 cards, resulting in a stark contrast in condition variance from the 1914 issue.
-In fact, 43% of the 1915 issue have graded above PSA 5, including more than 20% grading PSA 8 and above.
+In fact, 33% of the 1915 issue have graded six or above, compared to just 8% of the 1914 release.
+While both years are highly desirable, 1914 Cracker Jack cards are typically of greater value due to their relative scarcity and the significant condition challenges associated with the release.

 1914 E145 Cracker Jack #88 Christy Mathewson PSA 2.5+ - $190,650 - 2025 Fall Auction